YuchenFan48/YuchenFan48.github.io/_pages/about.md

 # News
+- *2024.05*: I was invited to serve as a reviewer for NeurIPS 2024!
 - *2024.05*: [GEOM](https://arxiv.org/abs/2402.05011), the first lossless graph condensation approach was accepted by ICML 2024!
 - *2024.05*: Our workshop on [The First Dataset Distillation Challenge](https://dd-challenge-main.vercel.app/) got accepted at ECCV 2024 as a half-day workshop!
 - *2023.10*: I won the HuaMeng Scholarship (10k RMB) and First-class Scholarship (2k RMB) for the second time!